 Etymology

 The word “energy” comes from the Ancient Greek word energeia, meaning “activity, operation, or work.”
-It entered English in the late Middle Ages from the French word énergie and has kept its connection to strength and activity ever since.
+It entered English in the late Middle Ages through French, énergie, and has kept that core connection to strength, activity, and effectiveness ever since.

 Example Sentences

-- She has so much energy that she never seems to get tired.
+- She has so much energy that she never seems to get tired during the school week.

 - Renewable energy sources like solar and wind are essential for a sustainable future.